Mathnerd314/stroscot/docs/Reference/Values.rst

 Values
 ######

-In Stroscot values are defined to be expressions that are in normal form (strongly reduced).
+In Stroscot values are defined to be expressions that are in normal form (strongly reduced), i.e. they evaluate to themselves.
 WHNF is not sufficient to ensure a value, e.g. ``[1,undefined]`` reduces to ``undefined`` hence is not a value.
+Traditionally a function is only defined on values, but lazy evaluation allows functions to produce useful behavior for non-values as well.

 Values are immutable (as `Rich Hickey says <https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/PersistentDataStructure/00.11.36.jpg>`__) and have notions of equality, hashing, literal syntax, and deconstruction.
 In terms of memory management values can be copied freely, and discarded if they are no longer needed.